 All unfinished circuits are to be tested for energy, capped with wire nuts, and pushed into the box by an electrician.
-All employees are to be instructed that any wires not capped are assumed to be live and are to be reported to an electrician.
+All employees are to be instructed that any wires not capped are assumed to be live and are to be reported to a company representative.